 The uranium market is currently being driven by a macro demand for more electricity generation and an unprecedented global push to decarbonize electrical grids, among other factors.
-There is a growing realization that the highly reliable, safe, baseload power nuclear energy provides should be a part of any clean energy platform.
-In addition, new demand projections outlined from the "US Data Center Power Outlook" report issued in July 2024 by Energy + Environmental Economics, predicted new data center demand growth ranging from 60 to 90 GW between 2023 and 2030.
+New electricity demand projections outlined from the "US Data Center Power Outlook" report issued in July 2024 by Energy + Environmental Economics, predicted new data center demand growth ranging from 60 to 90 gigawatt ("GW") between 2023 and 2030.
+There is a growing realization that nuclear energy should be a part of any clean energy platform.
 Governments around the globe are also pursuing strategies to increase energy independence for national security interests that dovetail well with nuclear power as a key component in their energy mix.
+In the U.S. the White House recently announced "the United States will aim to deploy 200 GW of net new nuclear energy capacity by 2050, at least tripling current U.S. capacity.
+The net new capacity gains are anticipated to come from multiple sources, including building new nuclear power plants, uprating existing reactors, and restarting reactors that have retired for economic reasons" (Source: The White House News & Update, November 12, 2024).

-Over the past few years global uranium market fundamentals have improved as the market began a transition from being an inventory driven to a production driven market.
+Over the past few years, global uranium market fundamentals have improved as the market began a transition from being an inventory driven to a production driven market.
 The spot market bottomed out in November 2016 at about US\$17.75 per pound U3O8, but has since shown appreciation, reaching US\$107.00 per pound U3O8 on February 2, 2024 (Source: UxC LLC Historical Ux Daily Prices).
-During the three months ended July 31, 2024, uranium prices averaged US\$87.28 per pound U3O8, representing an approximate 58% increase compared to the average price of US\$55.30 per pound U3O8 in the corresponding period in 2023 (Source: UxC LLC Historical Ux Daily Prices).
-As at July 31, 2024, the spot uranium price was US\$85.50 per pound U3O8, representing an approximate 5% decrease from US\$90.00 per pound at April 30, 2024 (Source: UxC LLC Historical Ux Daily Prices).
-The three months ended July 31, 2024 was marked by continued volatility as the price fluctuated between US\$82.00 and US\$93.85 per pound U3O8 (Source: UxC LLC Historical Ux Daily Prices).
+Increases in uranium price in early 2024 were largely driven by anticipated legislative action that would ban the import of Russian nuclear fuel into the United States (Source: Tradetech Nuclear Market Review - April 30, 2024).
+Such legislation was enacted in the United States in May 2024.
+During the three and six months ended October 31, 2024, uranium prices averaged US\$81.13 per pound and US\$84.20 per pound U3O8, representing an approximate 25% and 40% increase compared to an average of US\$64.76 per pound and US\$60.03 per pound U3O8 in the corresponding period in 2023, respectively (Source: UxC LLC Historical Ux Daily Prices).
+As at October 31, 2024, the spot uranium price was US\$80.00 per pound U3O8, representing an approximate 11% decrease from April 30, 2024 when the price was US\$90.00 per pound U3O8 (Source: UxC LLC Historical Ux Daily Prices).
+The decrease in the spot uranium price during October was primarily due to a lack of spot buying interest and sellers lowered their offer prices to conclude transactions (Source: Tradetech Nuclear Market Review - October 31, 2024).
+The period from May 2024 through October 2024 was marked by continued spot price fluctuations between US\$78.00 and US\$93.85 per pound U3O8 (Source: UxC LLC Historical Ux Daily Prices).